pombredanne/wltree/README.md

 [![GoDoc](http://godoc.org/github.com/mozu0/wltree?status.png)](http://godoc.org/github.com/mozu0/wltree)
 # wltree
 Go library of [Wavelet Tree](http://en.wikipedia.org/wiki/Wavelet_Tree) that supports Rank and Select.
-Wavelet Tree is a index on bytestring `s`, and can return the number of specific character in any substring of `s` in constant time.
+Wavelet Tree is a index on bytestring `s`, and can return the number of specific character in any substring of `s` in constant time (, or more precisely, O(log of number of distinct alphabets)).

 ## Example
 ```go